gottfrois/beez/README.md

 These instructions will help you get started with [Zeebe](https://zeebe.io/) and Beez.
-[Zeebe](https://zeebe.io/) already provides an extensive [documentation](https://docs.zeebe.io/) I highly suggest you to check out before.
+[Zeebe](https://zeebe.io/) already provides an extensive [documentation](https://docs.zeebe.io/) I highly suggest you to check it out before.

 ### Prerequisites ☔️